deepnote/jupyterlab-deepnote/README.md

 ### JupyterLab Version Support

-This extension is compatible with **JupyterLab 4.4.0 or higher** (specifically JupyterLab 4.x series).
+This extension is compatible with **JupyterLab 4.4.0 or higher**.
 It requires the content provider registry API introduced in JupyterLab 4.4.

 **Upper bound:** The extension sets an upper bound of `< 5.0.0` to prevent automatic installation with potentially incompatible future major versions of JupyterLab.